GerHobbelt/owemdjee/README.md

 - [jpeginfo](../jpeginfo)
 - [json-jansson](./json-jansson)
 - [json](./json)
+- [kgraph](../kgraph): a library for k-nearest neighbor (k-NN) graph construction and online k-NN search using a k-NN Graph as index.
+KGraph implements heuristic algorithms that are extremely generic and fast.
+KGraph works on abstract objects.
+The only assumption it makes is that a similarity score can be computed on any pair of objects, with a user-provided function.
+- [krabsETW](../krabsETW): a C++ library that simplifies interacting with ETW.
+It allows for any number of traces and providers to be enabled and for client code to register for event notifications from these traces.
 - [langdata_LSTM](../langdata_LSTM) -- tesseract data
 - [lapack](./lapack) -- [CBLAS](http://www.netlib.org/blas/) + [LAPACK](http://www.netlib.org/lapack/index.html) optimized linear algebra libs
 - [lcms2](../lcms2)
 - [lda-bigartm](./lda-bigartm)
 - [lda-Familia](./lda-Familia)
 - [lda](./lda) -- variational EM for latent Dirichlet allocation (LDA), David Blei et al
+- [lda-3-variants](../lda-3-variants): three modified open source versions of LDA with collapsed Gibbs Sampling: GibbsLDA++, ompi-lda and online_twitter_lda.
 - [LDCF-hash](./LDCF-hash)
 - [leptonica](../leptonica)
 - [lib_nas_lockfile](./lib_nas_lockfile) -- lockfile management on NAS and other disparate network filesystem storage.
 To be combined with SQLite to create a proper Qiqqa Sync operation.